To the editor of THE EAGLE:

 Fortunately, despite constantly rising costs, there are ways to solve this epidemic.
 Students on my campus are working with faculty to educate them about more affordable textbook options for their students, like open source books.
 We also are working with teachers to be cost-effective when picking what textbooks to assign to their students.

 I am excited that more affordable options are gaining popularity because I do not think I can keep buying textbooks at these unreasonable prices and still afford the other aspects of college.
-Open textbooks are free online and affordable in print, and they can reduce textbook costs drastically.
-Average savings of open textbooks are 80 percent over traditional texts.

 In my and many other students’ opinions, these textbooks would be a much better option to use in the classrooms and the money saved could be put to much better causes.
 I’d love to spread the word about this problem because there is a solution, all we need is the support.